AshtonMH474/RecroWebsite/content/pages/partners.md

       # **Trusted** Partners in Innovation and Mission Success

+      ### Recro: The trusted bridge between government and industry to deliver
+      secure mission outcomes

-      ### At Recro, we place trust at the center of every partnership.
-By
-      listening, collaborating, and delivering with integrity, we ensure our partners can rely on us to achieve mission success together.
+      We build lasting trust at every level of partnership—whether with our government customers, prime contractors, subcontractor allies, or ecosystem technology partners.
+By listening, collaborating, and delivering with integrity, we ensure every mission succeeds together.
     width: 60
     _template: landing
   - cards_heading: Our Partner Ecosystem